Spectral networks and Fenchel-Nielsen coordinates

-We remark that there is a sense in which a Fenchel-Nielsen network can be considered as a limit of Fock-Goncharov networks.
-See Figures~\ref{fig:molecule-II-british-punct} and~\ref{fig:molecule-I-british-punct}.
+There is a sense in which a Fenchel-Nielsen network can be considered as a limit of Fock-Goncharov networks.
+See Figure~\ref{fig:molecule-limits} for an illustration of what we mean.
 This limiting procedure has a particularly transparent meaning if we consider the spectral networks as coming from quadratic differentials on $C$.
-We explain this in \S\ref{sec:WKB}.
+We explain this in \S\ref{sec:WKB} below.

-\insfigscaled{molecule-II-british-punct}{0.8}{Example of a spectral network on the three-punctured sphere, all of whose walls wind a large number of times around the punctures and eventually end on them.
-In the limit of infinite windings this spectral network turns into the British resolution of molecule~I.}

-\insfigscaled{molecule-I-british-punct}{0.8}{Example of a spectral network on the three-punctured sphere, all of whose walls wind a large number of times around the punctures and eventually end on them.
-In the limit of infinite windings this spectral network turns into the British resolution of molecule~II.}
+\insfigscaled{molecule-limits}{0.8}{Two spectral networks on the three-punctured sphere (with one puncture at infinity).
+Each wall spirals many times around and asymptotically approaches some puncture; in the top network, two walls approach each puncture, while in the bottom network, four walls approach the puncture at infinity, and one wall approaches each of the other two punctures.
+To reduce clutter we show only truncated versions of the walls, and to help distinguish the different walls, they are shown in different colors.
+These networks are Fock-Goncharov networks, but in the limit where the separation between walls goes to zero, they approach the British resolution of Fenchel-Nielsen molecule~I (top) and molecule~II (bottom).}